-Camp Bestival 2015 took place at the end of July in Dorset and is the sister festival to Bestival which is held on the Isle of Wight in September.
+Camp Bestival is a fun festival that takes place at the end of July in Dorset.
+It’s the sister festival to Bestival which is held on the Isle of Wight in September.

 Five days of playing in a field, in a heatwave, with a fab group of folk and a tremendous musical line up with Bob Geldof, Buzzcocks and George the Poet as my top three acts of the weekend.

 There is also a strong foodie element which, for those that don’t want to live off burgers and kebabs whilst living the festival life, makes things a lot more enjoyable!

 Jonny & I took along his two teenagers, Kieren & Eleanor, and as it was their first proper festival we were relieved that it felt so safe.

 It’s worth bearing in mind that the site is pretty hilly so aim to get there on the Thursday to bag a pitch that won’t have you constantly rolling out of bed.

 Camp Bestival for Foodies

 And finding food that was on my safe list was tricky before the main foodie section opened on Friday morning.

-Inside were a myriad of top foodie vendors including the Dorset based, Asian inspired Dorshi (who I first bumped into at a food bloggers conference in London, where they were serving their take on sushi using locally produced ingredients).
+Inside were a myriad of top foodie vendors including the Dorset based, Asian inspired Dorshi.
+I first met these guys at a food bloggers conference in London, where they were serving their take on sushi using locally produced ingredients.

 The range of traders and international flavours was mind boggling, with dishes from Ghana, Japan, Italy as well as a few dedicated to promoting the best that the South West has to offer.